 Dhokla is made using gram flour and semolina, which are rich in nutrients.

-- Turmeric: has many health benefits including anti-inflammatory and antioxidant properties as well as the potential to help prevent heart disease, Alzheimer’s disease and cancer.
+- Turmeric: turmeric has many health benefits including anti-inflammatory and antioxidant properties as well as the potential to help prevent heart disease, Alzheimer’s disease and cancer.

 - Asafoetida (hing): a pinch is used in this recipe.
 In Ayurvedic medicine, asafoetida (hing) has many benefits including aiding in digestion.